gleber/swos-client-ts/README.md

 # SwOS CLI

+A TypeScript library and CLI tool to interact with Mikrotik managed switches running SwOS.
+The CLI allows reading switch configurations programmatically, outputting data in JSON format.
+The library has logic to save the configuration back to the switch.

+There is no official documentation for the SwOS API, so compatibility may vary across versions or hardware.

+> [!IMPORTANT]
-Note: This is a reimplementation of https://github.com/finomen/swos-client using AI.
+> This is a reimplementation of https://github.com/finomen/swos-client using AI.
 Code has been verified against SwOS 2.13 running on CSS106-5G-1S and CSS326-24G-2S+, but has not been thoroughly reviewed.

-A TypeScript CLI tool to interact with Mikrotik managed switches running SwOS.
-This tool allows reading switch configurations programmatically, outputting data in JSON format.

-There is no official documentation for the SwOS API, so compatibility may vary across versions or hardware.
+Saving configuration has not been tested at all.

 ## Installation